SysManSquad/sysmansquadblogdev/content/posts/2021-02-17-keeping-up-with-distribution-points/index.md

                     </h2>

                     <p>
                       Content Validation is incredibly useful.
 You can set it to run on a schedule in the Properties pane of the DP.
-You can also run it manually by just running smsdpmon.exe (in the <strong>SMS_DP$\sms\bin</strong> folder on every DP), or you can validate a single package either from the Content tab of a DP in the console, or via command line.
+You can also run it manually by just running smsdpmon.exe (in the **SMS_DP$\sms\bin** folder on every DP), or you can validate a single package either from the Content tab of a DP in the console, or via command line.
                     </p><figure class="wp-block-image size-large">

                     ![](image-14.png)</figure> <p>